So You Are a Bit Tall

 Dress to your height, and remember: tall is beautiful.

-I shot a friendly smile at a salt-and-pepper business type sitting across from me, who blushed and hid behind his newspaper.
-It would later occur to me that, oriented in the seat as I was, I'd been flashing my underwear to all the passengers across from me.
+I shot a smile at a salt-and-pepper business type sitting across from me, who blushed and hid behind his newspaper.
+It would later occur to me that, in my attempt to take up as little space as possible in the seat, I'd been flashing my underwear to all the passengers across from me.

 ...mature and responsible.

-Having nearly forgotten about my book, I flipped to the last page, struggling to read the small print.
+Committed to finishing my book, I flipped to the last page and struggled to read the small print.

 Accept it—it’s who you are.

-It occurs to me that while I’m big compared to what I was, I'm still small compared to what I will be.
+It occurred to me that, while I’m big compared to last night, I'm still small compared to what I will be.
 I probably should be more concerned about my growth, but that's a problem for future me.

 ...when I'm a bigger deal.